tronprotocol/tronweb/README.md

 * push your changes and open a pull request

 ## Recent History

+__2.8.1__
+* Add options `keepTxID` to show also the txID when triggering a contract with `shouldPollResponse`

+__2.8.0__
+* Improve in the plugin architecture allows someone to implement a full lib at the same level of Trx and TransactionBuilder

 __2.7.4__
 * Fix bugs of trx.getBrokerage and trx.getReward function